 Maine has passed a new pay transparency law (LD 54) that will require companies to include pay ranges in job postings and maintain detailed pay history records.
-This brings Maine in line with other states like California, New York, and Massachusetts that have already implemented similar requirements.
+Additionally, Virginia has passed SB215/HB636, imposing new wage disclosure obligations and limiting the use of salary history in employment decisions.
+This brings Maine and Virginia in line with other states like California, New York, and Massachusetts that have already implemented similar requirements.

 Beginning July 13, 2026, all companies with 10 or more workers must comply with the following obligations.
 Notably, the law does not clarify whether the 10-worker minimum threshold applies only to workers located in Maine or to the company’s total workforce.